ricarlo-silva/kmp-app-recipes/README.md

 2.  **Clone the Repository:**

     ```bash
-    git clone git@github.com:ricarlo-silva/kmp-app-recipes.git
+    git clone git@github.com:ricarlo-silva/cmp-app-recipes.git
-    cd kmpapprecipes
+    cd cmp-app-recipes
     ```

 3.  **Open in Android Studio:**
     * Launch Android Studio.
     * Select "Open an existing project."
-    * Browse to the `kmpapprecipes` directory and select it.
+    * Browse to the `cmp-app-recipes` directory and select it.

 4.  **Sync Project with Gradle Files:**
     * Once the project is open, Android Studio will prompt you to synchronize with the Gradle files.
 Click "Sync Now" or the Gradle sync icon (elephant with a green arrow) in the toolbar.